Torres Strait: History

+Pre-colonisation

 The islands of the Torres Strait have been inhabited by humans for at least 2,500 years and possibly much longer.
 The various Torres Strait Islander communities have a unique culture and long-standing history with the islands and nearby coastlines.
 Their maritime-based trade and interactions with the Papuans to the north and the Australian Aboriginal communities have maintained a steady cultural diffusion among the three societal groups, dating back thousands of years.